sprc86/mystuff/README.md

 mystuff
 =======

-I will keep posting random scripts I may need here.
+I will keep posting here all the scripts I write for my job as a Linux sysadmin.